-Inflation Reduction Act Fact Sheet - IRS Guidance On Clean Energy Tax Incentives April 6, 2023
+Inflation Reduction Act Fact Sheet - IRS Guidance On Clean Energy Tax Incentives May 25, 2023

-- Only one bonus allocation per facility. - If applications for bonus credits exceed limitations in a given category, then DOE may conduct a lottery to allocate awards. - o Agency roles - US-DOE reviews applications to determine project eligibility, makes recommendations to IRS to allocate bonus credits to specific applicants, conducts lottery if capacity is over-subscribed. - IRS makes final decision whether to accept or reject application and notifies applicant of its decision. - Placed in Service Deadline - Property must be placed in service within 4 years after the applicant receives notice from Treasury/IRS of the bonus award. - "Placed in service" is the earlier of the taxable years when: - Depreciation begins, or - The property is "placed in a state of condition of readiness" to perform its functions. - No bonus credit allowed for a facility placed in service prior to an allocation award.
+- Application Process and Lottery - Only the owner of a facility may apply for a bonus credit allocation. - Only one bonus allocation per facility. - If applications for bonus credits exceed limitations in a given category, then DOE may conduct a lottery to allocate awards. - o Agency roles - US-DOE reviews applications to determine project eligibility, makes recommendations to IRS to allocate bonus credits to specific applicants, conducts lottery if capacity is over-subscribed. - IRS makes final decision whether to accept or reject application and notifies applicant of its decision. - Placed in Service Deadline - Property must be placed in service within 4 years after the applicant receives notice from Treasury/IRS of the bonus award. - "Placed in service" is the earlier of the taxable years when: - Depreciation begins, or - The property is "placed in a state of condition of readiness" to perform its functions. - No bonus credit allowed for a facility placed in service prior to an allocation award.